Giant (1956 film): Legacy

 Giant is considered to be the inspiration for the hit 1980s television drama Dallas.
 Both productions focus on the struggle between wealthy oilmen and cattlemen in Texas in the mid to late 20th century.
 In addition, both productions have an antagonist with the initials J.R.

 In 1978, Martin Scorsese wrote about the movie as a guilty pleasure:

 I've seen this film over forty times.
 I don't like the obvious romanticism, and it's very studied, but there's more here than people have seen.
 It has to do with the depiction of a life style through the passage of so many years.
 You see people grow.
-I like James Dean; I like the use of music, even though Dimitri Tiomkin did it; I like Boris Leven's image of the house, and the changes in the house; I like the wide image of Mercedes McCambridge riding the bronco, then cut to an extreme closeup of her hitting the bronc with her spur, then back to the wide image.
+I like James Dean; I like the use of music, even though Dimitri Tiomkin did it; I like Boris Leven's image of the house, and the changes in the house; I like the wide image of Mercedes McCambridge riding the bronco, then cut to an extreme closeup of her hitting the bronco with her spur, then back to the wide image.
 As far as filmmaking goes, Giant is an inspiring film.
 I don't mean morally, but visually.
 It's all visual.

 The making of Giant was the background to the play and movie Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean.

 In 1981, in a Levi Strauss ad campaign and television commercial that launched the 501 Jeans for women, an actress says: "Travis, you're years too late", evoking a scene from the movie with James Dean.

 In April 2015, LGBTQ magazine The Advocate stated that the film "gets some kind of an award for the most gay and bisexual actors ever in one film," noting that James Dean, Rock Hudson, Sal Mineo, and Earl Holliman were all either bisexual or homosexual.
 The Advocate also noted that Mercedes McCambridge's character Luz hinted she was a homosexual through at least her name, also noting how despite never personally coming out, McCambridge "played the most fiercely dykey roles on-screen to perfection."

-The February 2020 issue of New York Magazine lists Giant as among "The Best Movies That Lost Best Picture at the Oscars."
+The February 2020 issue of New York Magazine selected Giant as among "The Best Movies That Lost Best Picture at the Oscars."